Male Breast Reduction Surgery Fort Worth

-While gynecomastia treatment with medications, radiotherapy, and exercise exist, surgery is considered to be the most lasting and effective gynecomastia treatment.
-Male breast reduction surgery restores a flat, firm, masculine appearance to the chest.
+While gynecomastia treatment with medications, radiotherapy, and exercise exist, surgery is considered to be the most lasting and effective treatment.
+Dr. Kirby performs male breast reduction surgery on site at her private, AAAASF-accredited surgery center in Fort Worth.

 Male breast reduction surgery with liposuction

-If localized fat deposits in other areas bother you, male breast reduction surgery can be combined with other liposuction procedures to address areas, such as the love handles and abdomen.
+If localized fat deposits in other areas bother you, male breast reduction surgery can be combined with other liposuction procedures to address areas like the love handles and abdomen.

 Male breast reduction surgery with tissue excision